facebookresearch/AugLy/augly/text/README.md

 ## Augmentations

-For a full list of available augmentations, see [here](augly/text/__init__.py).
+For a full list of available augmentations, see [here](__init__.py).

-Our text augmentations use nlpaug as its backbone.
+Our text augmentations use `nlpaug` as their backbone.
 All functions accept a list of original texts to be augmented as input and return the list of augmented texts.

 ### Function-based